 Insuring a Boyfriend or Girlfriend's Car

-Thinking of insuring your boyfriend's car?
-We all know what it is like to be in love.
-At least most of us do.
-It's great.
-At least most of the time.
-But it also can lead to some "fuzzy" thinking.
-That is, it sometimes causes a person to think and behave less than rationally.
+Are you thinking of insuring your boyfriend or girlfriend's car?
+We all know what it is like to be in love, or at least most of us do.
+It's excellent – At least most of the time.
+But it also can lead to some "fuzzy" thinking: That is, it sometimes causes a person to think and behave less than rationally.
+Some studies have even found that the brain of a person in love looks a lot like the brain of a drug addict, which does not bode well for decision making in the heat of passion.

-Here's something more and more people are considering that may be rational or irrational: boyfriends and girlfriends combining their auto insurance policies.
-That's right, unmarried couples are starting to purchase their automobile insurance together.
+One of the decisions you may find yourself thinking of making, and that many people have done is combining auto insurance policies with your boyfriend or girlfriend.
+That's right: unmarried couples are starting to purchase their automobile insurance together.
 And you thought relationships were hard enough?

 Insuring Somebody Else's Car

-Life used to be simpler.
-That's what anyone who's been around awhile is likely to say.
-When it came to car insurance, married couples would get a joint insurance policy for the vehicles they owned.
+Life used to be simpler – or at least, that's what anyone who's been around awhile is likely to say.
+When it came to car insurance, married couples used to get a joint insurance policy for the vehicles they owned.
 Single owners each purchased their own separate policies.
 It all made sense because it was all based on a fundamental principle of insurance coverage: insurable interest.

 The concept of insurable interest is pretty simple.
-In order to insure something (person or object), the policyholder (or their beneficiary) must have a valid, determinable, tangible interest in the thing being insured.
+To insure something (person or object), the policyholder (or their beneficiary) must have a valid, determinable, and tangible interest in the thing being insured.
 With an automobile, for example, the insurable interest would be ownership in the vehicle itself.
 Seems obvious, doesn't it?

 Life is not quite as simple anymore, though.
-For one thing, with the advent of legally-recognized domestic partnerships and the huge number of unmarried couples living together, the lines between "married" and "single" have blurred.
+For one thing, with the advent of legally-recognized domestic partnerships and the considerable number of unmarried couples living together, the lines between "married" and "single" have been blurred.

-Today, lots of unmarried couples jointly own significant assets like real property, as well as share tangible interests in other items, like cars.
+Today, lots of unmarried couples jointly own significant assets and real property – homes, furniture, pets – as well as share tangible interests in other items, like cars.
 As a result, the clear distinctions between what an insurable interest is and is not have also become blurred, leading insurance companies to rethink the rules they follow in writing policies.

 How It Works